How To Have Difficult Conversations With The People You Love

 Practise these tips and you'll find you get closer to the ones you love because now your relationship is based on authenticity.

-And that's makes for an amazing connection in any type of relationship!
+That makes for an amazing connection in any type of relationship!